Social Outburst (Chile): October 2019 protests

 On Friday, 18 October, the situation escalated as protests unfolded in downtown Santiago.
 Barricades were built, to which the police responded with water cannons and tear gas.
 The entire Metro system was closed after attacks were reported at nearly all its 164 stations, forcing many passengers to walk home.
-The headquarters of electricity company Enel Generación Chile was damaged in a fire which affected its emergency exit stairwell.
+The headquarters of electricity company Enel Generación Chile was damaged in a fire which affected its emergency exit stairwell. multiple subway stations were burned in Santiago as well as infrastructure throughout the country, severely damaging businesses and public infrastructure.

-A major event that galvanized the day's movement was related to Sebastián Piñera himself.
-At approximately 21:00 hours on 18 October, while riots and open battles swept the capital, the President was away from La Moneda Palace, busy attending the birthday of one of his grandchildren.
+During the late hours of the day, a photograph circulated on social media showing the President away from La Moneda Palace, attending the birthday of one of his grandchildren.
 The celebration took place at a restaurant named Romaría, an expensive pizza parlour in the northern district of Vitacura, one of Santiago's wealthiest.
-An unidentified customer who happened to be inside took photographs and posted them anonymously on Twitter, showing a relaxed Piñera eating inside and his private escort convoy sitting outside the building.
+Government authorities confirmed the situation, explaining that it was a brief stop while the president was returning to La Moneda to address the crisis.
+However, the image became an iconic moment, symbolizing the disconnection between the president and his administration and the reality faced by people suffering from the high cost of living and the chaos caused by the protests.
 Piñera later addressed the nation and announced a 15-day state of emergency in the capital, allowing the armed forces to patrol the city alongside the Carabineros, Chile's militarized national police force.

 The violence continued on 19 October and the Metro remained closed to passengers.
 Shops were looted, buses were set alight and clashes occurred between demonstrators and the security forces.
 A curfew was imposed between 22:00 and 07:00 hours.
 As rioting spread to other parts of the country, states of emergency were declared in the Valparaíso Region and Concepción Province.
 In an address to the nation in the evening, President Piñera announced the cancellation of the fare increase and the establishment of a dialogue panel, with representatives from across society, to discuss the underlying causes behind the unrest.

 On 20 October, many supermarkets, shopping malls and cinemas remained closed as the protests continued.

 Curfews were imposed for that night in the Santiago Metropolitan Region, and the regions of Valparaíso, Biobío (including the regional capital, Concepción), and Coquimbo; as the curfew began in Santiago, many protesters remained on the street.